hgrafa/hgrafa/README.md

  * ✉️ You can contact me at [hugorafell@gmail.com](mailto:hugorafell@gmail.com)
  * 📺 On my free time I stream Live Coding at [twitch.tv/hey_hoogle](https://www.twitch.tv/hey_hoogle)
  * 🤝 I'm open to collaborating on projects that have a high impact in peoples lives
+ * 🧠 I'm passionate with data strutuctures and algorithms

  <hr>